 There is often an account manager or sales coordinator who helps facilitate the B2B exchange of goods.
 This lends itself to having more service and support around B2B order fulfillment, there are just more people ushering this interaction.
 In B2C there is usually little or no sales assistance necessary since orders are often placed by the end consumer, directly through an ecommerce platform.

-The sales process for B2B often takes longer as it involves requests for quotes, department approval, negotiation, etc. For B2C, the customer can shop around at a few places if they like, or just buy whatever they want the first place they see it.
+The sales process for B2B often takes longer as it involves requests for quotes, department approval, negotiation, etc. Most retailers have a team of “buyers” who are responsible for identifying products they feel will drive revenue and margin for their company, negotiating bulk discounts from the seller, and managing the ongoing relationship with the seller.
+For B2C, the customer can shop around at a few places if they like, or just buy whatever they want the first place they see it.

 B2B shipments are generally large-scale volume, but purchased in fewer orders.
 The products will be sold individually through the retailer’s store front or online store, so the retailer will order more only when they need to restock their own fulfillment center inventory.
 B2C purchases are much smaller orders, and are often handled in a single transaction.